Up to 240,000 Covid-19 vaccines could be issued next week, says Reid

 He said the HSE was continuing to work this weekend on a revised vaccination plan based on the most recent advice from the National Immunisation Advisory Committee (Niac) which had placed constraints on its operations.
 He said this revised plan would be based on supply lines for vaccines and the age groups to be vaccinated.
 He said he did not want to see 300,000-400,000 vaccines left unused in fridges.

+On Sunday, Northern Ireland’s Department of Health reported one further death of a Covid-19 patient and 69 new cases of the virus.

+On Saturday, the National Public Health Emergency Team reported three deaths and 569 cases in the Republic.

-Speaking on RTÉ’s “This Week” programme on Sunday he said that Donegal was a really big county and while some parts had an incidence of Covid-19 that was below the national average, there were other locations in the county that were of significant concern.
+Speaking on RTÉ’s “This Week” programme on Sunday, Mr Reid indicated that further walk-in Covid-19 testing centres could be established in Co Donegal.
+He said that Donegal was a really big county and while some parts had an incidence of Covid-19 that was below the national average, there were other locations in the county that were of significant concern.

-He indicated that further walk-in Covid-19 testing centres could be established in the county.

 Mr Reid said the meeting on Saturday between the Minister for Health Stephen Donnelly and TDs and other groups from Donegal had been “very helpful”.